 During the practical assessment the independent assessor must remain unobstructive at all times.
-To maintain demonstrable independence, the independent assessor must not have had any prior involvement with the apprentice during the on-programme training and development phase of their apprenticeship or be known to the apprentice.
+To maintain demonstrable independence, the independent assessor must have no direct connection, any prior involvement or conflict of interest with the apprentice, their employer or training provider, in all instances.